victorliu-sq/PaperWriting/Experiment.md

 ## Baseline Algorithms

-To fairly compare the  performance and illustrate the effectiveness of all innovative techniques that we used in this paper, We have implemented 5  baseline algorithms:
+To fairly compare the  performance and illustrate the effectiveness of all innovative techniques that we used in this paper, We have implemented 7 baseline algorithms:

     \item \textbf{GS-sequential-CPU}: A sequential GS on CPU.
     \item \textbf{MW-sequential-GPU}: A sequential MW on CPU.
     \item \textbf{GS-parallel-CPU}: A parallel GS on CPU.
     \item \textbf{MW-parallel-CPU}: A parallel MW on CPU.
     \item \textbf{MW-parallel-GPU}: A parallel MW on {\bf GPU}.
+    \item \textbf{MW-parallel-GPU-MIN}: A parallel MW on {\bf GPU}.
+    \item \textbf{LA}: The locality-aware sequential implementation of GS

+Specifically, In addition to the 5 algorithms that we implemented in Section 3.3, we also implemented Locality-Aware implmentation of GS and another versions of parallel-MW-GPU using atomicMin. original  parallel-MW-GPU uses `atomicCAS`  whereas  named  parallel-MW-GPU uses `atomicMin`.

-Specifically, the parallel MW algorithm was implemented for both the CPU using the C++ thread library and the GPU using CUDA.
+the parallel MW algorithm was implemented for both the CPU using the C++ thread library and the GPU using CUDA.
 Similarly, the parallel GS algorithm was implemented on the CPU.
 These implementations serve as parallel baselines, providing a robust foundation for comparison.

+These 2 implementations are to  to contrast the effectiveness of PRMatrix in exploiting locality and and atomicMin in resolving contention, repetitively.

 ## Datasets

-Since there is no real-world SMP workloads exists, all of our experiements used synthesized data.  we have generated the workload of all types as described in the Figure 2 and of size up to size 30000, which is the largest data that we can use in our experiemal GPU.
+Since there is no real-world SMP workloads exists, all of our experiements used synthesized data.  we have generated the workload of all types as described in the Figure 2 and of size from 500 up to size 30000, which is the largest data that we can use in our experiemal GPU.

-# Performance
+# Overall Performance

+To demonstrate Bamboo-SMP’s high performance and superiority over existing algorithms across different scenarios,

+we tested all baseline algorithms and compare them with Bamboo-SMP in congested case, random case, and solo case of maximum size that we can implement on GPU (30000).

+And we record the resulting the time of initialization phase, execution phase, postprocessing pahse, and the total time in Table 3, 4, and 5 respectively.

+we highlighted significant performance improvements and the versatility of Bamboo-SMP across different types of workloads.

+Basically, the extra overhead of Bamboo-SMP comes from the preprocessing step that initializes PRMatrix in the intiailization phase.
+However, the performance gains from execution phase outperforms these time cost, resulting in the significant performance improvements made by Bamboo-SMP.

+The maxmimum speedups across all types of workloads are made by Bamboo-SMP, showcasing the robustness and superiority of Bamboo-SMP as a comprehensive solution across different types of workloads.

+# Where does time go

+By doing so, we confirm that the combination of locality-aware optimizations, advanced synchronization methods, and a heterogeneous computing system greatly improves the algorithm's efficiency,

 ## Locality